Adrenergic and Cholinergic Receptors in the Heart

 There are also β2-adrenoceptors in the heart and stimulation by β2-agonists has similar cardiac effects as β1-adrenoceptor stimulation.
 The β2-adrenoceptors become functionally more important in heart failure because β1-adrenoceptors become down regulated.

-NE can also bind to α1-adrenoceptors found on myocytes to produce small increases in inotropy.
-Circulating catecholamines (epinephrine) released by the adrenal medulla also bind to these same alpha and beta adrenoceptors in the heart.
+NE can also bind to α1-adrenoceptors found on myocytes (not shown in figure) to produce small increases in inotropy.
+Circulating catecholamines (e.g., norepinephrine and epinephrine) released by the adrenal medulla also bind to these same alpha and beta adrenoceptors in the heart.

-In addition to sympathetic adrenergic nerves, the heart is innervated by parasympathetic cholinergic nerves derived from the vagus nerves.
-Acetylcholine (ACh) released by these fibers binds to muscarinic receptors in the cardiac muscle, especially at the SA and AV nodes that have a large amount of vagal innervation.
-ACh released by vagus nerve binds to M2 muscarinic receptors, a subclass of cholinergic receptors.
+Besides sympathetic adrenergic nerves, the heart is innervated by parasympathetic cholinergic nerves derived from the vagus nerves.
+Acetylcholine (ACh) released by these nerves binds to M2 muscarinic receptors in the cardiac muscle, especially at the SA and AV nodes that have a large amount of vagal innervation.
 This produces negative chronotropy and dromotropy in the heart, as well as negative inotropy and lusitropy in the atria (the negative inotropic and lusitropic effects of vagal stimulation are relatively weak in the ventricles).

 The autonomic nerve terminals also possess adrenergic and cholinergic receptors (prejunctional receptors) that function to regulate the release of NE (not shown in figure).
 Prejunctional α2-adrenoceptors inhibit NE release, whereas prejunctional β2-adrenoceptors facilitate NE release.
 Prejunctional M2 receptors inhibit NE release, which is one mechanism by which vagal stimulation overrides sympathetic stimulation in the heart.